How to Effectively Plan Sourcing Around Chinese Holidays — Especially Chinese New Year

 Factories are overwhelmed with last-minute orders

-Raw material suppliers run at limited capacity
+Raw material suppliers run at limited capacity and close even earlier that most production factories

-Freight rates climb
+Freight rates can climb

-Production queues get longer
+Production lead-tims can get longer

 After the holiday: